Mars-Landing-Media/DotWalk/README.md

 2. Create or update your client scripts to use the GlideAjax calls provided in the documentation.
 3. Configure your `sysparm_variables` and ensure the naming conventions are followed (see [technical_documentation.txt](technical_documentation.txt)).
 4. Test your configurations using the provided test script template ([test_script.txt](test_script.txt)).

+**Note: The script include was updated with GlideRecordSecure on 21 November 2024.

 ---